-The situation in which particles move ballistically involves a number of complications.
-Firstly, while the annihilation limit is uniquely defined [18-23], the aggregation limit has various realizations.
-In traffic flows the velocity of a newly born cluster is the smaller of the two velocities [24], whereas in application to astrophysics and granular gases the velocity follows from momentum conservation [25, 26].
-Secondly, the numerical results for the annihilation case [19] and analytical results for the traffic case [24] show that the initial conditions are 'remembered' forever, in contrast to the diffusive case.
-Specifically, the small-velocity characteristics of the initial velocity distribution influence the long-time asymptotic behaviour, including the scaling exponents.
+The situation when particles move ballistically involves several complications.
+First, while the annihilation limit is uniquely defined [19-24], the aggregation limit has various realizations.
+In traffic flows, the velocity of a newly-born cluster is the smaller of the two velocities [25], while in application to astrophysics and granular gases the velocity follows from momentum conservation [26,27].
+Second, numerical results for the annihilation case [20] and analytical results for the traffic case [25] show that the initial conditions are remembered forever, in contrast with the diffusive case.
+Specifically, the small velocity characteristics of the initial velocity distribution influence the long time asymptotic behavior, including the scaling exponents.